Christine de Pizan

 surrendering to her son, Henry

 She was, in the view of her critics, willful, haughty, and, obviously (and dangerously), foreign.
-She and her Provençal attendants were "strange" and "eccentric" in their clothing and behavior--even their horses' eqipage was viewed with suspicion.
+She and her Provençal attendants were "strange" and "eccentric" in their clothing and behavior--even their horses' equipage was viewed with suspicion.
 One cleric claimed all these "novelties" showed "the mark of the devil."

 According to contemporary sources, allies of Odo, including the king's favorite, "sowed the seeds of discord between the king and his spouse."
 Pfister writes that even after their separation, Bertha "found an ally in Robert's heart" (Berthe trouva dans le cœur de Robert un allié).
-In their recent history of Capetian France, Elizabeth Hallam and Judity Everard indicate that it was Constance who "polarised the court into two factions," one favoring her own family, the other supporting Bertha and her sons.
+In their recent history of Capetian France, Elizabeth Hallam and Judith Everard indicate that it was Constance who "polarised the court into two factions," one favoring her own family, the other supporting Bertha and her sons.
 But considering the circumstances in which she found herself, I'm not altogether sure why Constance should be blamed for developing allies among her family and friends.

 Whether or not Bertha remained in Robert's heart, Constance of Arles gave the French king what his previous two queens had not: children.
 Constance gave birth to a daughter, shortly after her marriage, and a son and heir in 1007.
 Despite this, Robert seems to have listened to his favorite, Hugh of Beauvais, and separated himself from his wife.
 In defense of Constance, a group of her supporters murdered Hugh.
 This bloody act--for which she was blamed, whether the deed had been performed at her request or not--lay behind Robert's trip to Rome in 1010 to see whether he could divorce her (and maybe remarry Bertha).

 But the pope did not allow Robert to divorce Constance, and the two remained married.
 In fact, while he "separated" from his third wife and trying to divorce her, Constance gave birth to two more children during this period.
-(During her marriage to Robert, Constance had seven children, four sons and three daughters.)
+(During the years of her marriage to Robert, Constance had seven children, four sons and three daughters.)

 Ultimately, after Robert and Constance were reconciled, the king gave her the authority to manage finances, to some extent, and Helgaud de Fleury's biography of the king is filled with anecdotes about the king's great generosity and Constance's efforts to restrain him.
 Rather than using these incidents as a way of demonstrating Constance's concern for the well-being of the treasury, the chaplain uses them to suggest that Constance was motivated by avarice.